-B.R.A.G.Medallion Honoree; Shortlisted for the 2019 Chaucer Award; Longlisted for the HNS 2018 New Novel Award
+B.R.A.G.Medallion Honoree; Finalist for the 2019 Chaucer Award; Longlisted for the HNS 2018 New Novel Award

 “Bleakly impossible choices face the protagonists in the brutal aftermath of civil war.
 Stark but involving tale of early colonial exploitation strongly centres on an indomitable Scottish hero.”Long listed for the HNS 2018 New Novel Award